cake-contrib/Cake.Chocolatey.Module/README.md

 # Cake.Chocolatey.Module

-Cake.Chocolatey.Module is a Module for Cake, which extends it with a new IPackageInstaller for installing tools using the Chocolatey Application Package Manager
+Cake.Chocolatey.Module is a Module for Cake, which extends it with a new IPackageInstaller for installing tools using the Chocolatey Application Package Manager.

 [![License](http://img.shields.io/:license-mit-blue.svg)](http://cake-contrib.mit-license.org)